 These compact yet powerful batteries have revolutionized portable electronics, electric vehicles, medical equipment, and more, due to their high energy density and rechargeable nature.

-This article aims to provide an extensive overview of the different types of 18650 batteries available in the market, shedding light on their distinct characteristics, applications, and suitability across diverse industries.
+This article provides an in-depth overview of the various types of 18650 batteries available on the market, highlighting their distinct characteristics, applications, and suitability across diverse industries.

 Part 1.
 What is an 18650 battery?